jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 ## Get SSH keys, AWS keys, etc

-Get the ycharts_data key from someone and move it to `~/.ssh/` so you can connect to our server machines.
+Get the ycharts key from someone and move it to `~/.ssh/` so you can connect to our server machines.
 You will be getting the `.pem` key.

 Also ask someone to set up and AWS user for you for the project and send you